istio/istio.io/_docs/concepts/policy-and-control/mixer.md

   consist of a *match* expression and *actions*.
 The match expression controls when Mixer will execute the specified actions.
 Actions specify the set of instances to generate and the handlers that should process the generated instances.
-For example, an rule might tell Mixer to send generated `requestcount` instances to a `statsd` handler for all `Report` calls.
+For example, a rule might tell Mixer to send generated `requestcount` instances to a `statsd` handler for all `Report` calls.

 The above configuration state is required to have Mixer know what to do with